vanderleidebastiani/rewiring/README.md

 R codes used in

-"Including rewiring in the estimation of the robustness of mutualistic networks" (in review)
+"Including rewiring in the estimation of the robustness of mutualistic networks"

-by Jeferson Vizentin-Bugoni, Vanderlei J. Debastiani, Vinicius A. G. Bastazini, Pietro K. Maruyama, Jinelle H. Sperry
+by Jeferson Vizentin-Bugoni, Vanderlei J. Debastiani, Vinicius A. G. Bastazini, Pietro K. Maruyama and Jinelle H. Sperry.
+Methods in Ecology and Evolution.

 See original article for details.